 Matthew 6 – Observations

 This message is still ours today.
-God wants to save us so much that he reminds us constantly that we need to get our heart right.
+God wants to save us so much that He reminds us constantly that we need to get our hearts right.
 Are we doing things for the right reasons?
 Is our heart right with God?

 Father in heaven, forgive us where we have done the right things for the wrong reasons.
 Teach us to love You and to serve You with all our heart and all our might and all our soul.
 Help us not to be hearers of the word but doers also.
 Thank You for Your mercy on us that You continue to teach and to pursue us in order to save us.
 Help us to accept Your mercy.
 In Jesus’ name.
 Amen.